This post may contain affiliate links. This means if you click on the link and purchase

 Whatever the reason, there are a ton of good things you can do with that extra time.
 Below you'll find a list of free time management tips for using that hour to your organizing advantage.
 Enjoy!

+Ready to use your extra time to be more organized?
 Set a timer for 60 minutes and don't look at the clock until it goes off.
 This keeps your focus on the task at hand.
+Let's go!

 Whether it's a pile on your desk (or any surface) or old files, commit the next 60 minutes to purging paper and getting closer to your goal of total paper organization.
 By the way, doing paper sorting in small chunks like this keeps the overwhelm and procrastination at bay as well.

-Use this time to do some items on your to do list (i.e. make some phone calls, answer some emails, do some research, pay a few bills, etc.).
+Use this time to do some items on your to do list (i.e. make a few phone calls, answer pending emails, do some research, pay your bills, fix those things that need mending etc.).
+Being organized means being on top of the things you need to get done.

 Take this time to throw out all of the expired items.
 If you get this done pretty quickly, then move on to the actual cleaning.
 Remove the condiments from the door and wipe it down.
 Do the same for the shelves and drawers.
 Voila!
 Refrigerator organization complete!

 This is a good time to go through your home and put stuff back where it belongs.
-Put dirty dishes in the kitchen, return toys to the kids' rooms and so on.
+Bring dirty cups and dishes to the kitchen, return toys to the kids' rooms or playroom, put away holiday items that are still out and so on.

 That reading pile continues to grow, because that is reserved for "someday when I have some extra time."
 Well guess what!
 You have an extra hour, so that day is today.
-Perhaps, you'd like to read more free time management tips like how to be on time to all of your appointments.
+Start reading things from your reading pile or perhaps, you'd like to read more free time management tips like how to be on time to all of your appointments.
+Or both!

 First remove all of the items that don't belong there.
 Then sort everything into categories (i.e. coats, shoes, rain gear, pet accessories).
+Give the closet a quick clean (vacuum the floor, wipe the shelves etc.).
 Finally, put everything back in accordingly (i.e. coats hanging up, shoes on the bottom on a shoe rack, pet stuff in a basket on the shelf).

 Use this extra time to plan something out like ideas for holiday gift-giving, items to purchase for your next party or things to do on your upcoming vacation.